-10.2 Research groups in the IE&IS department relevant for BIS
+10.2 Research group in the IE&IS department relevant for BIS

 Students in the BIS program can do a graduation project in any of the Computer Science research groups mentioned in Section 10.1.
-In addition, a project is possible in two research groups in the IE&IS department.
+In addition, a project is possible in the Information Systems research group in the IE&IS department.